 Long-term incentive awards are typically granted annually or upon hire, but the Compensation Committee may award equity at other times during the year to further reward or to encourage retention of our executive officers, including our NEOs.
 For both new hire and periodic equity grants, management develops grant recommendations for the Compensation Committee by subjectively evaluating the factors above, as applicable, to set a total compensation target for each executive officer and then designing equity awards to help meet those total compensation targets based on stock price appreciation assumptions, taking into account the executive officer's cash compensation and the estimated value of pre-existing stock-based compensation vesting in subsequent years, if any.
 In this process, management views projected total compensation for a given year as cash compensation expected to be earned in that year plus an assumed value of stock-based compensation vesting in that year.
-Because we focus on total compensation over time and take into account existing compensation, equity awards for a smaller number of shares do not necessarily reflect lower total compensation and equity awards for a larger number of shares do not necessarily reflect lower total compensation.
-For fiscal 2022, the total compensation target for each of the NEOs, other than Mr. Oringer, was: Mr, Pavlovsky - \$6,900,000, Paul Hennessy - \$11,400,000, Jarrod Yahes - \$3,990,000 and Mr. Silvio - \$2,140,000.
+Because we focus on total compensation over time and take into account existing compensation, equity awards for a smaller number of shares do not necessarily reflect lower total compensation and equity awards for a larger number of shares do not necessarily reflect lower total compensation and equity awards for a larger number of shares do not necessarily reflect lower total compensation and equity awards for a larger number of shares do not necessarily reflect lower total compensation and equity awards for a larger number of shares do not necessarily reflect lower total compensation and equity awards for a larger number of shares do not necessarily reflect lower total compensation and equity awards for a larger number of shares do not necessarily reflect lower total compensation and equity awards for a larger number of shares do not necessarily reflect of a compensation.
+For fiscal 2022, the total compensation target for each of the NEOs, other than Mr. Oringer, was: Mr, Pavlovsky - \$6,900,000, Paul Hennessy - \$11,400,000, Jarrod Yahes - \$3,990,00